createmeal/createmeal/README.md

             <p>
-                Createmeal gives us the advantage of using the same HTML tag names and similar semantic, but using json in its sintax instead xml.
+                Createmeal gives us the advantage of using the same HTML tag names and similar semantic, but using json in its sintax instead of xml.
 It decreases the need of learn a new language, brings a better way to generate layout content programatically on javascript side, componentize, create templates, serialize text to object, and all the flexibility of using json.